SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_changes.md

 This will support faster and more flexible change point querying via GQI in future releases.

-#### Dashboards app / Low-code apps - Visual Overview component: Enhancements with regard to WebSocket/polling settings and user access to visual overviews [ID_34624]
+#### Dashboards app / Low-Code Apps - Visual Overview component: Enhancements with regard to WebSocket/polling settings and user access to visual overviews [ID_34624]

 <!-- MR 10.3.0 - FR 10.2.12 -->